gquemener/gquemener/README.md

 💻 I mostly write French, English, PHP, JS, a bit of CSS, and hack from time to time on Arduino.
 My IDE is Arch Linux and my text editor is NeoVim.

-📖 I'm reading articles or watching talks about Event Sourcing, Event Driven Architecture in general or common development concepts (paradigms, guides like CUPID/SOLID, testing and legacy evolution strategies, ...).
+📖 I'm reading articles or watching talks about Modular Monolith, Domain Modelling, CQRS/Event Sourcing, Event Driven Architecture in general or common development concepts (paradigms, guides like CUPID/SOLID, testing and legacy evolution strategies, ...).

 📝 I sometimes write [blog posts](https://gquemener.github.io/)